YonghuiDong/Website/content/_index.md

 Hi there.

-This is Dong.
-I am a phytochemist.
-My research interests include mass spectrometry imaging, metabolomics and chemometrics.
+My name is Yonghui Dong.
+I am an analytical chemist.
+My research interests include mass spectrometry imaging, metabolomics and chemoinformatics.

 On this dual-lingual website, I am documenting my thoughts on research and life in [English](../en/) and [Chinese](../cn/).
 You are welcome to comment and edit my posts through pull request by clicking 'Edit this page' button.